PrettyR/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!bin/bash
+#!/bin/bash
-14. Copy HTML files.
-I will create a script that copies all the HTML files from the current working directory to the parent of the working directory.
+15. Lets move.
+I will create a script that moves all the files beginning with an uppercase letter to the directory.